-Eric Bulson is a professor of English at Claremont Graduate University with established expertise in modernism, critical theory, media studies, and world literature.
-Within these fields, Bulson has researched and published extensively on modernist magazines, spatiality in modernity, and James Joyce.
-His teaching at Claremont Graduate University incorporates these research interests and includes courses on narrative theory, the world novel, and visual storytelling in addition to seminars on Dante, Pound, and Joyce.
+Eric Bulson is a professor of English at Claremont Graduate University with established expertise in modernism, digital humanities, little magazines, critical theory, and world literature.
+Within these fields, Bulson has researched and published extensively on little magazines, spatiality in modernity, and computational literary analysis.
+His teaching at Claremont Graduate University incorporates these research interests and includes courses on literary data, narrative theory, the world novel, and visual storytelling in addition to seminars on Dante, Pound, and Joyce.

 little magazine, world form.
-New York: Columbia University Press, Forthcoming.
+New York: Columbia University Press, 2018.

 Ed., The Cambridge Companion to the Novel.
-Cambridge: Cambridge University Press, Forthcoming.
+Cambridge: Cambridge University Press, 2018.